f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

    use in this lab.
 Click on the "student-awsnet"

    You will be able to observe several metrics about the health of the site.
-   Spend a few minutes navigating the tabs at the top of the screen, to the right of the "Dashboard" tab
+   Spend a few minutes navigating the tabs at the top of the screen, to the right of the "Dashboard" tab.

+   NOTE:  The health and performance

    .. image:: _static/student-awsnet-site-metrics.png